-Let’s just get this out of the way: nail guns are freaking COOL.
+Let’s just get this out of the way: nail guns are really, really cool.
 The twelve-year-old me always jumps for joy when I get to use one for a project.
-But let’s get something straight: nail guns are freaking TOOLS.
-They deserve your respect, cowboy.
+But let’s get something straight: electric nail guns deserve your respect, cowboy.
 As fun as they are to use, they can be inherently dangerous if used without caution.

 Cordless nail guns, like pneumatic guns which fire nails using compressed air, sink nails into your material quickly without all the bent nails, sweating, and cursing that come with manual hammers.
-Cordless nail guns drive fasteners in without marring the surface badly and without the need for a finish punch.
+Electric nail guns drive fasteners in without marring the surface badly and without the need for a finish punch.

 It’s tough to nail down (ha!) a particular brand, style, or size of nail gun as the one for you to have on hand because they’re all so different depending on what your needs are.
 Our list of best cordless nail guns primarily features electric finish nailers.
 They’re versatile and really lend themselves well to most do-it-yourself home projects.
-We’ll go over the ins and outs of what you should look for in a nail gun below.
+We’ll go over the ins and outs of what a handyman should look for in a nail gun below.